Suing Exxon-- and the Future of New Orleans

-Here are two op eds and a response to an editorial about the lawsuit: the first was published in The Advocate (the main Baton Rouge paper, and which also appears in New Orleans, and Lafayette) the day the suit was filed; the second ran in the Times-Picayune (New Orleans) August 11, after the governor demanded we withdraw the suit, etc., with a proposal; the response to The Advocate's editorial and ran October 4, 2013.
+Here are two op eds about the lawsuit: the first was published in The Advocate (the main Baton Rouge paper, and which also appears in New Orleans, and Lafayette) the day the suit was filed; the second ran in the Times-Picayune (New Orleans) August 11, after the governor demanded we withdraw the suit, etc., with a proposal.
+The third ran in The Advocate February 24, 2015.

 Why We're Doing It